Emnolope/invt/zeroprompt_1.md

 - Virtual reality: Visual representations, UI elements, symbolic interfaces
 - Files reality: Persistent data storage in image files and directory structures
 - Memory reality: Runtime app state, UUID systems, cached data

+Files reality → Memory reality → UI reality
+The filesystem is authoritative.
+Filenames encode metadata directly.
+The app reads filenames, parses them into runtime objects, displays them, and writes them back atomically

+Metadata Exists in TWO REPRESENTATIONS
+Not two systems.
+Two encodings of the same information:
+Inventory Object is Runtime State Cache
+Gallery, table, and any future views are RENDERERS that consume inventory object.
+They don't manage their own data.

 Trauma-informed file simplicity:
 - "It is what it is/reconstruct/self-evident media" paradigm drives filename-as-database architecture: